Rayward Apparel debuts new collection of sun protective clothing, compromising neither comfort nor performance in the process.

 Devin, a former collegiate track and field athlete at the University of Maryland (’09), spent hours training in the sun.
 More than a decade after graduating, he still enjoys an active outdoor lifestyle.
 However, this almost came to a sudden stop after a melanoma diagnosis at age 32.
 “The diagnosis was a wakeup call, and the quick discovery probably saved my life, but I knew I needed to do something to help prevent others from suffering a worse fate,” explains Devin.
 “My goal was simple: create the type of apparel I should have been wearing all along—one that protects as well as it performs.”

 After thorough design and testing, Rayward Apparel’s debut line of performance sun protection is now on sale.
 The Sun Bound Collection, as it’s called, is available in three styles—short sleeve, long sleeve or hooded.
 Inspired by the company’s year-round sun chasing, the Sun Bound Collection is lightweight, ultra soft and, most importantly, protective.
 Rayward Apparel is finalizing production now and expecting the first batch of orders to ship out this summer.

-“I’m unbelievably proud of the hard work and research that went into producing our first line of UPF apparel, but even more proud of the positive impact we hope to make as a business,” says Devin, alluding to Rayward Apparel’s commitment to donating 5% of all company profits to organizations researching and treating skin cancer.
+“I’m unbelievably proud of the hard work and research that went into producing our first line of UPF apparel, but even more proud of the positive impact we hope to make as a business,” says Devin, alluding to Rayward Apparel’s commitment to donating 5% of online sales to organizations researching and treating skin cancer.

 About Rayward Apparel